quicwg/base-drafts/draft-ietf-quic-transport.md

 different connection ID from the server, it MUST NOT update the connection ID it uses for 0-RTT packets.
 This enables consistent routing for all 0-RTT packets.

-Packets protected with 1-RTT keys use a type value of 0x07 for key phase 0 and 0x08 for key phase 1; see {{QUIC-TLS}} for more details on the use of key phases.
+Packets protected with 1-RTT keys that use long headers use a type value of 0x07 for key phase 0 and 0x08 for key phase 1; see {{QUIC-TLS}} for more details on the use of key phases.
 The connection ID field for these packet types MUST contain the value selected by the server, see {{connection-id}}.

 The version field for protected packets is the current QUIC version.